Statistics and outlook for pancreatic cancer

 For people diagnosed with locally advanced disease, which cannot be removed by an operation, the average life expectancy is about 8 to 12 months.
 For people whose cancer has already spread to another part of their body, the average life expectancy is only a few months.
 But this can vary a lot depending on how much the cancer has grown and where it has spread.

-Doctors also have a way of grading how well you are.
-They call this your performance status.
+Another factor that can affect your outlook is your performance status.
 You may see this written PS.
+This is a way of grading how well you are.
 A score of 0 means you are completely able to look after yourself.
 A score of 1 means you can do most things for yourself, but need some help.
 The scores continue to go up to 4, depending on how much help you need.
 This is relevant to survival because overall, the fitter people are, the better able they are to withstand their cancer and treatment.

 Pancreatic endocrine (or neuroendocrine) tumours are uncommon and generally have a better outlook than adenocarcinoma of the pancreas.
 Just over half the people who have surgery for an early stage tumour are alive 5 years later (55%).
 Of those who are unable to have surgery, about 15 out of 100 people will be alive at 5 years (15%).

 No statistics can tell you what will happen to you.
 Your cancer, and how your body responds to treatment, are unique.
 The same type of cancer can grow at different rates in different people for example.

 The statistics are not detailed enough to tell you about the different treatments people may have had.
 And how that treatment may have affected their prognosis.
 There are many individual factors that will determine your treatment and prognosis.